Will ALMA Reveal the True Core Mass Function of Protoclusters?: Conclusions

 \item When a 3D counterpart is found, {\em there is only a weak correlation between the masses of the synthetic ALMA cores and those of the corresponding 3D cores.} Interferometric artifacts, radiative transfer effects, and thermal noise cause a significant increase in the random error of the estimated core masses, relative to the idealized case of the column-density maps.

-\item The slope of the CMF of the synthetic ALMA cores above 1~$M_{\odot}$, $-1.4\pm0.1$, is shallower than that of the cores selected from the column-density maps at the same spatial resolution, $-2.0\pm0.1$.
-This is primarily the consequence of radiative transfer effects (spatial variations of the dust temperature).
-The slope is a bit steeper than that of the 3D CMF, $-1.2\pm0.1$.
+\item The slope of the CMF of the synthetic ALMA cores above 1~$M_{\odot}$, $-1.4\pm0.1$, is shallower than that of the cores selected from the column-density maps at the same spatial resolution, $-1.6\pm0.1$ (while still steeper than that of the 3D CMF, $-1.2\pm0.1$).
+This is primarily due to the combined effects of radiative transfer (spatial variations of the dust temperature) and interferometric artifacts (incomplete sampling of the (u,v) plane).

 \item Interferometric artifacts are found to cause a systematic shift in the derived masses of the synthetic ALMA cores, relative to those of the 2D {\sl getsf} cores from the column-density maps.
 A systematic shift of a similar magnitude is also caused by the choice of different dust models.